What they do, How they Work and Where to Find German Translation Agencies

-Twigg’s Translations, for example, are based in North Germany and specialise in German>English and English>German translations, using native-speaking translators with years of experience.
+Twigg’s Translations, for example, are based in North Germany and offer professional German translation services, using native-speaking translators with years of experience.
 This focused approach enables them to offer high-calibre translations and expertise in business, law, software, science and other specialist areas, with a high level of personal service.

 Image by Luis Llerena

 For a translation agency, translation is never just one single task: assembling high-quality translation teams, quality control, customer support, project management and marketing are just a few of the essential functions needed to service client’s requirements efficiently.

 Indisputably, the recruiting of good native-speaking translators is the most critical of these functions and is crucial to the performance and long-term viability of any translation business.
 Invariably translating towards their native language, translators must have a good understanding of the relevant cultural background to the source text, in addition to linguistic competence, in order to recast idioms and colloquial expressions in a form which will be natural and familiar to their target audience.
 Good research skills, a comprehensive reference library, and subject expertise complete the must-have requirements for translators, though articulate fluency in the target language remains the key skill for professional translators.